 - Repeat steps 1–5 with each of your different bottles.

-- After you are done testing all of your bottles, make line graphs of your results.
-On both graphs, make a line for each bottle you tested, and on the y-axis (the vertical axis) put the frequency of the notes (in Hz).
-On one graph, put the water level (in cm) on the x-axis (the horizontal axis).
-On the second graph, put the air level (in cm) on the x-axis.
+- After you are done testing all of your bottles, make a line graph of your results.
+Make a line for each bottle you tested, and on the y-axis (the vertical axis) put the frequency of the notes (in Hz).
+On the x-axis (the horizontal axis), put the air volume (in cm3).

 - Analyze your results and try to make some conclusions.

-- How is the pitch of the note produced related to the water level?
-How is it related to the air level?
+- How is the pitch of the note produced related to the air volume?

 - Do you see any patterns in the relationship?

 Ask an Expert

 - Using a series of identical bottles with different amounts of water, can you produce a series of notes in a musical scale?

 - What happens if instead of blowing over the top of the bottle, you tap the bottle (below the waterline) with a wooden mallet?
 How does the note produced by tapping change with water level in the bottle?
 Can you explain how this works?